anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 ## Auto Fan Speed

 The **Auto Fan Speed** is designed to dynamically adjust the radiator fan speed to maintain a consistent and comfortable temperature in your RV.
 This feature helps **minimize noise** and **maximize comfort**.
-If you want to understand how it works, the detilas are found in this section.
+If you want to understand how it works, the details are found in this section.

 The auto fan speed is controlled using **PID (Proportional-Integral-Derivative)** control logic: